-Spring is around the corner (finally)!
+Spring is here (finally)!
 And lots of pet owners enjoy gardening but they’re concerned their curious cat will accidentally nibble the wrong sort of plant in the yard.
 Although our feline friends seem to prefer grass over any other plants most of the time, we still have to be extra careful because many plants can be particularly toxic to them.
 Well, there is no need for you to fret any longer!
 There are plenty of non-poisonous flowers and herbs that you can choose to brighten up your lawn without causing any harm to your purring furball.

 If your cat is allowed out in your garden, pay special attention to the following list:

 Safe Plants You Can Add in Your Garden